-Frank Skinner is bringing his Showbiz tour to the Liverpool Empire this spring
+Frank Skinner is bringing his Showbiz tour to the Liverpool Empire this autumn.

-He said today: “The more people like this show the more I want to do it.
+He said: “The more people like this show the more I want to do it.
 There were some places I didn’t do on tour and some I did do that sold out extremely quickly.
 So now I’m refreshed, refuelled, and raring to get back out there.”

 Skinner was working as an English teacher when in 1987 he decided to start doing stand-up on the side, spending £400 of his last £435 booking a room at the Edinburgh Festival Fringe.